Secarian/GoWDOS/src/agi-doc.md

 ## What is AJGI?

-AJGI is the shortform of ArOZ Javascript Gateway Interface.
+AJGI is the shortform of WDOS Javascript Gateway Interface.
 In simple words, you can add function to your system with JavaScript :)

 ## Usages